 Stewart A. Resnick joined the board in September 2005.
-He is chairman and owner of Roll Global, a Los Angeles-based holding company, and has developed and owns a number of companies, including Paramount Agribusiness, POM Wonderful, Teleflora, FIJI Water, and Suterra.
+He is chairman and owner of The Wonderful Company, a Los Angeles-based holding company, and has developed and owns a number of companies, including Paramount Agribusiness, POM Wonderful, Teleflora, FIJI Water, and Suterra.
 Resnick is a member of the boards of UCLA Medical Sciences, Bard College in New York, and Conservation International and is a trustee of the California Institute of Technology.
 Resnick and his wife, Lynda, have been featured in Art & Antiques magazine as two of the nation's top art collectors.
 Major galleries have been dedicated in the Resnick's name at the Los Angeles County Museum of Art and the Philadelphia Museum of Art.
 Resnick holds a B.S. in business administration from the University of California, Los Angeles, and a J.D. from UCLA School of Law.

 NEIL L. RUDENSTINE